groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/quick-start/set-license-from-stream/_index.md

 - Basic knowledge of C# and .NET framework.
 - Visual Studio installed on your system.
 - GroupDocs.Comparison for .NET library installed.
 You can download it [here](https://releases.groupdocs.com/comparison/net/).
-- Access to the GroupDocs.Comparison for .NET documentation [here](https://reference.groupdocs.com/comparison/net/).
+- Access to the GroupDocs.Comparison for .NET documentation [here](https://tutorials.groupdocs.com/comparison/net/).

 ## Import Namespaces
 To start using GroupDocs.Comparison for .NET, you need to import the necessary namespaces into your project.
 Here's how you can do it:

-In your project, add the following namespace references at the top of your code file:
+In your project, add the following namespace tutorialss at the top of your code file:
 ```csharp
 using System;
 using System.IO;